jfalava/machine-outfitting/README.md

 Ninite is overrated and everyone loves a one click install amirite.

-You need [winget](https://github.com/microsoft/winget-cli/) for this script to be recognized by your Powershell terminal.
+You need [winget](https://github.com/microsoft/winget-cli/) for this script to be recognized by your PowerShell terminal.

 ## How to run

 Check out with the PowerShell command `Get-ExecutionPolicy` if you can execute PowerShell scripts.
-You can give yourself permissions to do so with the command `Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope Process`, that will last just one session.
+You can give yourself permissions to do so with the command `Set-ExecutionPolicy -ExecutionPolicy Bypass -File winget-install-script.ps1`.

-You can either execute the script via cli with `.\route\to\script\winget-script.ps1` or by right clicking the file and selecting `Execute with Powershell`.
+You can either execute the script via cli with `.\route\to\script\winget-script.ps1` or by right clicking the file and selecting `Execute with Powershell` if you have lighter restrictions on script execution (as administrator, `Set-ExecutionPolicy Unrestricted`).

-> Always use caution when running your command prompt as an administrator, and only install applications you trust.

-Launch the script with elevated permissions so that you don't receive elevation prompts.
+You may launch the script with elevated permissions if you don't want to check elevation prompts.
 If you don't, make sure you check your taskbar, as the prompt will remain in it waiting for your attention.

+> 💡Always use caution when running your command prompt as an administrator, and only install applications you trust.

 ## Leveraging the `winget list` output